 Experience platforms can be curation-based, like Degreed or EdCast, or program-based, like Intrepid.
 How are they different?
 The modern eLearning components are shorter and more impactful and have moved away from the more legacy “course” feel.
 They’re woven together to create cohesive experiences that build, extend, and serve multiple purposes.
 These experiences include brief, micro-assets blended with opportunities to think about and reflect on.
 Learners can do something with what is being learned, collaborate with others, and connect directly with SMEs.
 While these platforms certainly help to make more nimble eLearning experiences, you don’t need an LXP to modernize eLearning.

 So, what can these fresh, more modern eLearning experiences look like?

-When we’re developing learning experiences for our clients, we encourage them to design and build for the future.
+When we’re developing Digital Learning Solutions for our clients, we encourage them to design and build for the future.
 This includes experiences that render well on any device; can be easily updated; offer more learner control regarding how, when, and the amount of training consumed; and provide the ability to easily retrieve key items that learners may want to reference later in the flow of work.
 For example, instead of a 45-minute seat time, break up the course into its components that are designed to standalone after the learner completes them.
 This could be done as easily as “chunking” topics and content in smaller, more nimble ways.
-Here are a few examples of what new eLearning experiences could look like:
+Here are a few examples of what more modern eLearning experiences could look like:

 - Instead of a longer Storyline menu-driven course, consider a set of standalone exercises and interactions with opportunities to reflect and share (say, on a Program page in JAM or as a curriculum in other platforms).
 Each exercise includes an appropriate interaction or infographic paired with a job aid, an opportunity to practice what was learned in the real world, and a link to a Yammer page that is moderated by a SME—quick to create, targeted, and social.